KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 **Last tested:** <VersionHl date="2021-05-01" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_836853492396195871_838339076746117120_transcript-pale-flame-on-rosaria.html)

-**Finding:** 2 stacks of the Pale Flame 4 piece set effect cannot be achieved by 1 use of Rosaria's skill despite the skill being 2 hits \(probably because the 2 hits are within 0.3s\), and requires back to back usage to achieve the full 4 piece effect.
+**Finding:** 2 stacks of the Pale Flame 4 piece set effect cannot be achieved by 1 use of Rosaria's Skill despite the Skill being 2 hits \(probably because the 2 hits are within 0.3s\), and requires back to back usage to achieve the full 4 piece effect.

 **Evidence:** [YouTube](https://www.youtube.com/watch?v=GPQqnZv0qLk)
-Also hitlag on Mitachurl shields [wooden](https://www.youtube.com/watch?v=8Jd4QWFFavY) and [geo](https://www.youtube.com/watch?v=klxD_F9Widg) still only grants you one stack per skill use.
+Also hitlag on Mitachurl shields [wooden](https://www.youtube.com/watch?v=8Jd4QWFFavY) and [geo](https://www.youtube.com/watch?v=klxD_F9Widg) still only grants you one stack per Skill use.

-**Significance:** This makes 4 piece Pale Flame stacks somewhat difficult to maintain for carry Rosaria with, since her skill CD is 6s and Pale Flame stacks last for 7s.
+**Significance:** This makes 4 piece Pale Flame stacks somewhat difficult to maintain for carry Rosaria with, since her Skill CD is 6s and Pale Flame stacks last for 7s.

 * https://imgur.com/Ye5ro0C